Removing Teeth

 Sedation

-We endeavour to provide a positive experience for all children in our practice – even during dental extractions.
-One way to reduce anxiety heading into a stressful procedure is to utilize mild sedation.
-Nitrous oxide (also known as laughing gas) acts on the central nervous system causing euphoria while also reducing pain.
-Laughing gas is a mild sedative, which means your child will be awake and will still need to cooperate for the extraction.
-Learn more about nitrous oxide sedation here
+We endeavor to provide a positive experience for all children in our practice – even during dental extractions.
+One way to reduce anxiety heading into a stressful procedure is to utilize sedation.
+Nitrous oxide (also known as “laughing gas”) acts on the central nervous system causing euphoria while also reducing pain.
+Laughing gas is a mild sedative which means your child will be awake and will still need to cooperate for the extraction.
+Learn more about nitrous oxide sedation here.

 Elevating & Delivering the Tooth